tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

 ## Query strings and parameters

 The zip code (`zip`) and app ID (`appid`) and units (`units`) parameters were passed to the endpoint using "query strings."
-The `?` appended to the URL is the query string where the parameters are passed to the endpoint:
+The `?` appended to the URL indicates the start of the query string.
+The query string parameters are the parameters that appear *after* the `?`:

 <pre>
 <span style="color: red">?</span>zip=95050<span style="color: red">&</span>appid=fd4698c940c6d1da602a70ac34f0b147<span style="color: red">&</span>units=imperial
 </pre>

-After the query string, each parameter is concatenated with other parameters through the `&` symbol.
-The order of the parameters doesn't matter.
-The order only matters if the parameters are part of the URL path itself (not listed after the query string).
+After the query string, each parameter is concatenated with other parameters through the ampersand `&` symbol.
+The order of the query string parameters doesn't matter.
+The order only matters if the parameters are part of the URL path itself (on the left of the query string).
+Any configurable parts of the endpoint that appear before the query string are called [header parameters](docapis_doc_parameters.html#header_parameters) (we'll dive into these later).

 ## Common curl commands related to REST